Conditional Fee Agreement Termination

 The question was, had the Defendant actually failed to keep to his responsibilities?
 The Judge stated the following:

 “The Defendant didn’t pursue the claim, and the Claimant alleges that he failed to cooperate and was accordingly in breach of the Agreement.

 It is my view that the Defendant was not in breach of the Agreement given the circumstances.

 The Claimant failed to act in the Defendant’s best interests, or to explain properly and in a timely fashion, and that is why matters got to that stage at limitation.

 I do not find that the Defendant was in breach of the Conditional Fee Agreement and, as such, the Claimant’s claim is dismissed.”

 It was therefore concluded that since the Defendant was not found to be in breach of the CFA, the Claimant was entitled to only expenses and disbursements as per paragraph (ii) of the CFA.
-The proceedings which the Claimant entered to in this case were for the Claimant’s charges or Solicitor’s costs, which are not disbursements and expenses and thus which the Claimant is not entitled to.
+The proceedings which the Claimant issued in this case were for the Claimant’s charges, or Solicitor’s costs.
+These are treated separately to disbursements and expenses, and thus the Claimant was not entitled to the same.